-- 3.51 The Council will consider the child's home address to be the genuine principal place of residence where the child lives with their parent/legal guardian for most of the school week, as at the stipulated closing date, and does not mean the address at which the child is cared for by relatives or others.
-If a child is resident with relatives or others for reasons other than legal guardianship, that address will not be considered for allocation purposes.
-The Council may not accept an address given if there is no evidence that a parent for the child lives at the property. - 3.52 Where parents have shared responsibility for the child and the child spends equal time with both parents during the school week, the place of residence of the parent who receives the child benefit will be considered the child's home for allocation purposes. - 3.53 As there is no closing date for in-year applications, when processing an in-year application, for allocation purposes the Council will consider the address at which the parent/legal guardian and child reside at the time the application is submitted. - 3.54 The Council will use the home address provided in the application to determine the catchment school and any eligibility for free home to school transport, in accordance with the Council's current transport policy (see paragraph 3.69). - 3.55 Any new address will not be taken into consideration when determining the outcome of an application if the applicant and child do not live there on the closing date (refer to the admissions timetable and paragraph 3.51).
-An expression of intent to move into a catchment area will not be treated as meaning an applicant is in the catchment area for the purposes of processing the application. - 3.56 It is the applicant's responsibility to advise the School Admissions Team of any changes in circumstances including a change of address following submission of the application.
+- 3.48 The Council will consider the child's home address to be the genuine principal place of residence where the child permanently resides with their parent/legal guardian as at the stipulated closing date, and does not mean the address at which the child is cared for by relatives or others.
+If a child is resident with relatives or others for reasons other than legal guardianship, that address will not be considered for allocation purposes. - 3.49 Where parents have shared responsibility for the child and the child spends equal time with both parents during the school week, the place of residence of the parent who receives the child benefit will be considered the child's home for allocation purposes. - 3.50 As there is no closing date for in-year applications, when processing an in-year application, for allocation purposes the Council will consider the address at which the parent/legal guardian and child reside at the time the application is submitted. - 3.51 The Council will use the home address provided in the application to determine the catchment school and any eligibility for free home to school transport, in accordance with the Council's current transport policy (see paragraph 3.66). - 3.52 Any new address will not be taken into consideration when determining the outcome of an application if the applicant and child do not live there on the closing date (refer to the admissions timetable and paragraph 3.48).
+An expression of intent to move into a catchment area will not be treated as meaning an applicant is in the catchment area for the purposes of processing the application. - 3.53 It is the applicant's responsibility to advise the School Admissions Team of any changes in circumstances including a change of address following submission of the application.
 This is to ensure that correspondence is sent to the correct address and will not affect the outcome of the application if this is after the closing date.
-Any new address can only be taken into consideration when determining the outcome of an application if the child lives there on the closing date and satisfactory evidence is provided to confirm this. - 3.57 Applicants moving into or within Newport should not assume that their child will be allocated a place at the local school.
+Any new address can only be taken into consideration when determining the outcome of an application if the child lives there on the closing date and satisfactory evidence is provided to confirm this. - 3.54 Applicants moving into or within Newport should not assume that their child will be allocated a place at the local school.
 There is no guarantee of a place at any school, even if it is the catchment, and if the school is already full in the child's year group the application will be refused.